ST-TOMAS-Workshop/stm32u5_workshop/lpmodes/lpmodes_workflow.md

 **Stop 0 and Stop 1**

-- CD partialy powered & SRD fully powered => peripherals (expect high perfomance) are functional, thanks to GPDMA1 and LPDMA1
+- CD partialy powered & SRD fully powered => peripherals (except high perfomance one) are functional, thanks to GPDMA1 and LPDMA1

-**In STOP2**
+**In Stop 2**

 - CD in “retention” (lower leakage mode) => no dynamic activity possible